 A noncitizen who has been deported (removed) from the U.S. to another country is not supposed to attempt to reenter for five, ten, or 20 years, or even permanently.
 (The exact length of time depends on factors like the reason for removal and whether the person was convicted of a crime.)
 In immigration-law lingo, you are "inadmissible" for the set length of time after being removed.
 It doesn't matter whether the order of removal was issued in immigration court or by an officer at the airport or the border.

-If you do come back to the U.S. without permission after a removal order, the order could be "reinstated,” which is a process that allows an immigration officer to send you back to the country to which you were previously deported without letting you see an immigration judge first.
+If you come back to the U.S. without permission after a removal order, the order could be "reinstated."
+That basically means you could be sent back as soon as you are caught.
+The process allows an immigration officer to return you to the country to which you were previously deported without letting you see an immigration judge first.
 Additionally, you could be charged with the federal crime of illegal reentry.
 But as discussed below, you can, if you have separate grounds upon which to request U.S. entry, apply for permission to return to the United States.

 Only certain categories of people can apply for the I-212, namely those who:

 An example of someone entitled to file an I-212 would be a green card holder who received permanent residence through a U.S. citizen spouse and was deported due to having committed a crime.
 After being deported, the person can submit Form I-212 in connection with an application for a B-2 visitor visa.